← Back to All Dogs

 Where can I adopt an English Bulldog in Calgary?

-English Bulldogs appear in Calgary rescues less often than Frenchies due to higher purchase price and owner investment.
+English Bulldogs appear in Calgary rescues less often than Frenchies because of the higher purchase price and owner investment.
 Best paths: Calgary Humane Society, AARCS, BARCS, Pawsitive Match Rescue Foundation.
 Bulldog Club of Canada maintains a referral network for retired breeding adults and owner surrenders.
-National backup: occasional placements through bulldog-specific rescue networks.
-Apply within 24 to 48 hours of a match; English Bulldogs are slower-moving in rescue than Frenchies but still adopt fast.
+Apply within 24 to 48 hours of a match; English Bulldogs move more slowly in rescue than Frenchies but still adopt fast.

 How much does an English Bulldog cost in Calgary?